skx/templer/README.md

 The formatting plugins are intentionally simple because they are explicitly enabled on a per-page basis.
-There is no need to dynamically try them all in turn, executing each which matches a particular condition for example.
+There is no need to dynamically try them all in turn, executing whichever matches a particular condition, for example.

 A standard input page-file might look like this: